tableau/connector-plugin-sdk/docs/tdvt.md

 Your working directory will look like this.
 /config - Ini files that configure test suites.
 /config/registry - You can create more elaborate groups of test suite here.
-/config/tdvt/tdvt_override.ini - You can specift the path to tabquery here.
+/config/tdvt/tdvt_override.ini - You can specift the path to tabquerytool here.
 /tds - Tds files.
 / - TDVT log file, output csv and json files, a zip file containing any test results that did not match the expected results.